-Archbishop of Canterbury, Pope Francis and Ecumenical Patriarch Bartholomew, 2021 July 2022.
-It will then continue to be developed through feedback and in response to changes in policy, technology and funding, with the first full review due to be undertaken in 2025.
+This document is a starting point for delivering net zero carbon, shaped by the views of the many consultees who provided comment to the 2021 consultation.
+It was endorsed by General Synod in July 2022.
+It will continue to be developed through feedback and in response to changes in policy, technology and funding, with the first full review due to be undertaken in 2025.